Executive Leadership

 Dan Goldman, 503-614-1401

-Before joining NWRESD in July 2019, he was the Superintendent of the Hood River County School District (HRCSD), leading significant improvements in student achievement, educational equity, fiscal performance, and community engagement.
-A below average school district prior to his arrival, HRCSD was ranked as one of Oregon's top 10 school districts by the Portland Business Journal in 2018.
+Before joining NWRESD in July 2019, Dan was the Superintendent of the Hood River County School District, leading significant improvements in student achievement, educational equity, fiscal performance, and community engagement.
+A struggling district prior to his arrival, Hood River County was ranked as one of Oregon's top 10 school districts by the Portland Business Journal in 2018.

-Dan has been a professional educator since 1994.
+Superintendent Goldman has been a professional educator since 1994.
 He began his career as a special education teacher working with students with severe behavioral and emotional disabilities in residential settings in Washington and Oregon.
-Before beginning his work in education administration, he served in Portland Public Schools as an elementary principal, special education teacher and school psychologist at the elementary, middle and high school levels.
+Before beginning his work in system-wide educational administration, he served in Portland Public Schools as a principal, school psychologist, special education teacher and coach at the elementary, middle and high school levels.

-Dan holds a Master of Science degree with Oregon endorsements in educational leadership, administration and school psychology.
-He has presented extensively at the statewide and national levels on Response to Intervention (RTI), literacy development, formative assessment, leadership for equity, Positive Behavioral Supports (PBIS), program evaluation, and action research.
+Superintendent Goldman holds a Master of Science degree with Oregon endorsements in administration and school psychology.
+He has presented extensively at the state and national levels on Response to Intervention (RTI), early literacy development, equity leadership, Positive Behavioral Supports (PBIS), program evaluation, assessment and action research.
 He co-authored Oregon's Technical Assistance Guide to Response to Intervention Programming and was awarded the "PBIS Champions Award" by the Northwest PBIS Association in 2015.
-Dan is a longstanding Board Member for the I Have a Dream Foundation (Greater Than) and the Hood River County Education Foundation.
-He chairs the boards for the Northwest Early Learning Hub and Northwest Promise.
+Superintendent Goldman currently chairs the Northwest Early Learning Hub board and serves on the boards of the I Have a Dream Foundation (Greater Than) and the Hood River County Education Foundation.
+He has been a finalist for Oregon’s Superintendent of the Year in 2018 and 2025.

 Chief Academic Officer